-Replace your older single-speed pump with a multi-speed or variable speed pump, or install one as part of a renovation or new construction project, and save energy while enjoying your pool with $150 – $350 rebate on a qualifying pool pump!
+Replace your older single-speed pump with a multi-speed or variable speed pump, and save energy while enjoying your pool, with $150 – $350 rebate on a qualifying pool pump!

 Variable-speed pumps operate at different speeds to deliver water flow according to the operator’s needs.
 Operating at slower speeds reduces power consumption, energy costs and noise, all while extending the life of the equipment.

 Other things you can do to reduce energy costs include (among others, depending on your installation):